iiasa/climate-assessment/docs/install.rst

 .. contents::
    :local:

-This package is tested using python 3.9, and has also been used with python 3.7, though continuous integration tests are not run for 3.7.
+This package is tested using python 3.11, 3.12 and 3.13.

 .. attention:: Due to the better dependency resolution installing with ``pip>=22`` is recommended.